Sumalyo/benchmarkFASER/README.md

 __Project Proposal__ : [Link to Proposal](https://drive.google.com/file/d/1JiRfSXvvL208x196nnkluCsmFEGsbpOJ/view?usp=sharing)

 ## Introduction
 The [FASER experiment](https://faser.web.cern.ch/index.php/) is an LHC experiment located in a tunnel parallel to the LHC ring.
 It is considerably smaller and low-budget compared to the titan LHC experiments such as ATLAS and CMS.
-The experiment seeks to detect new long-lived particles that have travelled half a kilometre from an LHC proton-proton collision site, escaping the major ATLAS experiment undetected.
+The experiment seeks to detect new long-lived particles that have travelled half a kilometre from the LHC proton-proton collision site at the center of the ATLAS experiment, escaping the ATLAS detector undetected.
 During proton collisions at the LHC, the FASER experiment records up to 1500 events per second using an open-source data acquisition (DAQ) software framework developed at CERN.
 The DAQ software receives dedicated data fragments from subcomponents on the detector, packs them into a single event and writes completed events to a file.
-This design leads to storage space limitations and increased data storage costs.
+The assigned total storage space for the experiment was however quickly met, and already resulted in a doubling of requested storage space.
 The challenge was to develop a compression engine that would compress data in real time, __introducing minimal latency and performance overheads__.
-The compressed data files can be decompressed on the fly to reconstruct physics events. <p>
+The compression engine would also have to decompress events transparently for data reconstruction for physics analysis. <p>

 FASER has a trigger-based data acquisition model, and the DAQ software is developed using the DAQling framework.
 >> DAQling is an open-source lightweight C++ software framework that can be used as the core of data acquisition systems of small and medium-sized experiments.
 It provides a modular system in which custom applications can be plugged-in.
 It also provides the communication layer based on the widespread ZeroMQ messaging library, error logging using ERS, configuration management based on the JSON format, control of distributed applications and extendable operational monitoring with web-based visualization.